Hiking Canyons

 Canyons of the Southwest attract millions of visitors each year.
 The sculpted hoodoos and eroded window arches of Bryce Canyon National Park are so otherworldly that the trails carry names like the Fairyland Loop.
 In Zion National Park the watery traipse through the Virgin River Narrows is high on bucket lists for hikers everywhere.

 It is in these national parks that Four Seasons Guides prove their mettle – taking their clients beyond the guidebooks, to hidden grottoes, and telling tales that don’t make their way into park brochures.
 Whether from a lodge, a basecamp or on a backpacking trip, these adventures in the backcountry descend paths into the canyon wilderness that is unspoiled by many footprints.
+For a perfect balance of comfort and immersion, our Canyonlands Basecamp Adventure showcases the magic of Utah’s canyon country.

 Any survey of Canyon Country inevitably concludes at the Grand Canyon, 277 miles long and as wide as 18 miles across.
 Just walking along the North or South rims is enough of a thrill for most of the five million yearly visitors but endless explorations await beneath the rims.
 Four Season Guides offers plenty of options to reach down a vertical mile into the gaping chasm.
 There is the iconic Rim-to-Rim trip that goes 6,000 feet down from the North Rim and 4,500 feet up from the Colorado River on the other side.
 Covering 24 miles, the hike is spread out over four days so that any level of hiker can conquer this trip of a lifetime.